RocketDerp/April14_2025/Art/ScreenPlay/Faiths/Out-Mock_Total_Mockery.md

 I can't pretend I can teach.
 And on the dance floor, broken glass...

 "The Experience Music Project", Bellevue Washington.
 Year 1996.
 Jimi West Coast USA, Pete Townshend is One. https://youtu.be/I0fGxujeJbY?t=315 - both Jimi Hendrix and Pete Townshend played with distortion in media.
 "The Expereince Mythology Project", Austin Texas, December 16, 2009.
 Arab Spring women Quran, January 2009 - Malala in Swat Valley Pakistan.
 Marshall McLuhan is the nonfiction key.
 1944 https://en.wikipedia.org/wiki/A_Skeleton_Key_to_Finnegans_Wake paired with 1968 https://en.wikipedia.org/wiki/War_and_Peace_in_the_Global_Village paired with 1996 Paul Allen Group, Experience Music Project development, Bellevue.

+RECORDED IN 1733… FROM THE BENJAMIN FRANKLIN STUDIO – Jimi Hendrix Live In Stockholm, Sweden

+Year 1733.
+Jimi could see. https://www.jimihendrix.com/editorial/recorded-in-1733-from-the-benjamin-franklin-studio-jimi-hendrix-live-in-stockholm-sweden/

+Screenplay opera, All the World a stage.
+Paul Allen's Wired World. https://www.webdesignmuseum.org/gallery/paul-allens-wired-world-1998

+It's all in Finnegans Wake.